 – Many loan styles available

-The federal government created Freddie Mac and Fannie Mae to help build stability in the mortgage market, and each offer a loan program geared towards first-time home buyers.
+The federal government created Freddie Mac and Fannie Mae to help build stability in the mortgage market, and each offered a loan program geared toward first-time home buyers.

 Fannie Mae’s HomeReady® mortgage requires a lower down payment than an FHA loan at 3%.
-So on a $250,000, that would be a $7,500 down payment, which should be doable for most applicants.
-Just make sure that your monthly income doesn’t cross the U.S. median by much, if at all, and your credit score is at least a 620.
+So on a $250,000 home, that would be a $10,000 down payment, which should be doable for most applicants.
+Just make sure that your monthly income doesn’t cross the U.S. median by much, if at all, and your credit score is at least 620.
 While you will be required to pay for private mortgage insurance, you can cancel once you have accrued 20% equity in your home.

 – No down payment and no private mortgage insurance